A Tourist Card is required. We can assist in processing this document.

 - Whether you have ever been deported from Mexico.

 3. To finish and submit your application, provide your bank card number or choose PayPal.
 Check all your details one last time before submitting your application

 4. When your application is approved, you receive your authorisation by email.
 You need to print this document to show border officials when you arrive.
 If it gets lost, simply print another copy from your email.

 How long it takes to receive your Tourist Card or eVisa depends on the service level you choose.
 We can have it ready for you in as little as 30 minutes with our Highly Rapid service.

 Checking the Status of Your Mexico Tourist Visa Application

-If your processing time has passed and you haven’t received an email from us, click the Status in the website menu to send a message to our customer support team with the following information:
+If your processing time has passed and you haven’t received an email from us, click the ‘Log in’ buton in the website menu to log in and send a message to our customer support team with the following information:

 - Your full name.